Museum archives got the collection of Paul Beylich

 acquistions to the Museum's collection:

-The museum was able to purchase some letters, written by Otto Lilienthal - new details to augment the published correspondence of Lilienthal.
-The index of his correspondence is available on our website, as well.
+The museum was able to purchase a large number of letters written by Gustav Lilienthal and some by Otto Lilienthal in the last years - new details to augment the published correspondence of Otto Lilienthal and his brother.
+The index of the correspondences is available on our website, as well.

 Lilienthal's "rotating arm device" (an aerodynamic scale) was the first successful device for the measurement of the force components of both lift and drag.
 With help of a few preserved documents, drawings and three preserved test wings in the Deutsches Museum Munich we were able to complete the reconstruction of the device here in the museum.